IQ Haven -

 You can also read our full privacy statement.

-Tests are free, valid, and accurate.
+Tests are valid and accurate.
 Although these tests are always fun to take, they are much more than just for fun.
 We focus on giving you scientifically valid results and reliable psychometrics that measure your personal preferences, mental traits, abilities, and processes.

-The Standard IQ test is a high-range IQ assessment granting a maximum score of up to 168.
+The Standard IQ test is a high-range IQ assessment granting a maximum score of up to 154.
 Following the standard format of IQ testing, you’ll receive a set of questions spanning multiple choice answers and items where the fitting variable must be supplied individually.
 An IQ score is reached using a set of 50 questions.
 This score is an average of all four components of intelligence.
-You can expect test questions which test your visual-spatial reasoning, logical deductions of verbal and non-verbal information, comparisons of the finite & abstract, associative reasoning, arithmetic, and matrix-based reasoning.

 Keep in mind – the average test time for most is an hour.